 Why is Algae Calcium different?

-For decades, rock calcium has been the go-to supplement for seniors looking to stave off the effects of osteoporosis.
+For decades, rock calcium has been the go-to supplement for seniors looking to stave off the effects of bone loss.
 What the majority of people taking calcium supplements don’t know is that traditional calcium carbonate and calcium citrate supplements are derived from rock.
 Limestone and marble, to be specific.

 But because humans aren’t houses, limestone and marble don’t make great renovation supplies when it comes to building better bones.